Professor Walter WOON, SC

 Professor Walter Woon is a Senior Consultant and non-Executive Chairman of RHTLaw Asia.

-Professor Woon is currently David Marshall Professor at the Law Faculty and concurrently Dean of the Singapore Institute of Legal Education (SILE), which conducts the Bar Examinations and Foreign Practitioner Examinations for entry into the legal profession.
+Professor Woon is currently David Marshall Professor at the Law Faculty of the Singapore Institute of Legal Education (SILE), which conducts the Bar Examinations and Foreign Practitioner Examinations for entry into the legal profession.

 In addition he is Patron of the Gunong Sayang Association (which was founded in 1910 to promote Baba culture) and a member of the Films Appeal Committee, the Criminal Practice Committee of the Law Society of Singapore and the Chancery Bar Association of England and Wales.
 Since January 2016 he has also been a member of the Market Surveillance and Compliance Panel (MSCP) established under the Electricity Market Rules, which is part of the oversight mechanism for the National Electricity Market of Singapore (NEMS).
 He is also Chairman of the Society of International Law Singapore (SILS).